HyperSane/ARG/ARG-Vault/ARG-Primer/ARG-Primer.md

 Use a lot of plugins, as I do.

 You will make all sorts of awesome connections you could never see before..

+It's unlocked using the answer to riddle 2, once riddle 2 is shared by someone, I will make it public for all players.